hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 can meet the needs of various market actors.
-As a program administrator, you will want to familiarize yourself with this group, as they can serve as an invaluable resource to assist in the implementation of the BPI data standards, facilitate changes in the standard, and answer questions that you may have about the standards.
+As a program administrator, you will want to familiarize yourself with this group, as they can serve as an invaluable resource to assist in the implementation of the BPI data standards, facilitate changes in the standard, and answer questions about the standards.
 To contact the BPI WG-5 or to get involved, email them at hpxml@homeperformance.org.

 Data Standards and the DOE's Building Energy Data Exchange Specification (BEDES)